NDCISA Bylaws

 ARTICLE VIII.
 FINANCES

-B. All funds from membership and fees shall be placed with the executive officer and shall be under the control of the board of directors.
+B. All funds shall be placed with the executive officer under board control.

-C. The fiscal year of the Association shall run from January 1 to December 31.
+C. Fiscal year: January 1 to December 31.

-E. No loans shall be made by the corporation to its members, directors or officers.
+E. No loans shall be made to members, directors, or officers.

 ARTICLE IX.
 GENERAL PROVISIONS